worldlight425/E-commerce/README.md

 It is intermediate level of projects based on frontend as well as backend where i have used procedural php

 # what i learn?
-This e-commerce projects brings my passion back.
+This php e-commerce projects brings my passion back.
 Such a project will definetly improves you core-skills and probably boosts your performance and thinking capacity.
+Another important things is that chosing php as first backend language will be easier and doing e-commerce projects on php will probably be easier and will surely built your self confidence in backend fields.